 Sterilizing Solutions: Milton CP

-Milton CP made it to the top for the best sterilizing solution.
-I used this once when I went to a ryokan with my daughter when she was 6 months old (in the “before times”) and I was not a fan.
+Milton CP made it to the top again this year for the best sterilizing solution.
+I used this once when I went to a ryokan with my daughter when she was 6 months old and personally, I was not a fan.
 I found it messy and hard to use, not to mention I didn’t feel great submerging my daughter’s bottles into a chemical solution.
 The solution also has an expiry date and I imagine it’s an added expense to buy.
 However, you can sterilize a lot of things at a time, including toys.

-What mothers in Japan like about Milton CP:
+What parents in Japan like about Milton CP:

 - Easy to use as all you have to do is place the items in the container with the solution and leave it